 - When you have taken all the precautions and still see large swarms of wasps around your property, it’s time to call for professional help.

 - When you have tried to get rid of wasps using the chemical methods, but you still see wasps coming back, then call the pest control expert, who can apply stronger chemicals to kill the wasps.

-- When you know that you are dealing with a large nest or multiple nests, attempting to get rid of wasps can put you in danger of being stung.
+- When you know that you are dealing with a large nest or multiple nests, attempting to get rid of wasp nests can put you in danger of being stung.
 Call the professionals to do the job.

 If you are facing wasp infestation or cannot locate the nest to get rid of wasps, call the pest control expert at (209) 832-7300.